DerekTurtleRoe/ares/docs/concepts/game-folders.md

 to properly emulate a particular game.
 For example,
-to represent a Super Famicom game named `dkc3`, higan would create a game folder named `dkc3.sfc`, and inside it store the game data as `program.rom` and the save data as `save.ram`:
+to represent a Super Famicom game named `dkc3`, ares would create a game folder named `dkc3.sfc`, and inside it store the game data as `program.rom` and the save data as `save.ram`: